KVermi5/FirstRepository/README.md

-- 👋 Hi, I’m @KVermi5
+- 👋 Hi, I’m Kellie!
-- 👀 I’m interested in learning more about what programming can do.
+- 👀 I’m interested in learning more about what programming can do to better the world around me.
-- 🌱 I’m currently learning web development fundamentals
+- 🌱 I’m currently learning web development and good practices for future projects.
-- 💞️ I’m looking to collaborate on anything!
+- 💞️ I’m looking to collaborate on programs that will help me further my coding skills!
-- 📫 How to reach me: kvermi5@wgu.edu
+- 📫 How to reach me: vermillionkellie@gmail.com

 <!---
 KVermi5/KVermi5 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.